Member of Sister Cities International

 Affiliations between the United States and other countries began shortly after World War II and soon became popularly known as Sister Cities.
 The Sister City movement became a national effort when President Dwight D. Eisenhower proposed the People-to-People program at a White House conference in 1956.
 Today, over 2,000 U.S. cities in all 50 states are linked with over 1,800 foreign cities in 123 different countries.
 Since its founding, the Sister Cities program has broadened its areas of focus from educational and cultural exchanges to also include technical assistance, trade, and economic development.

-Our achievements in a nutshell...
+Our goals and achievements in a nutshell...

 | establishment of friendly relations with 13 sister cities across the globe